creative-tutorials/airbnb-clone/README.md

-# Airbnb Clone
+# Hotel Booking App

-In this repo you have found out how I made a clone of the Airbnb app using React
+In this repo you have found out how I made Hotel Booking app using React

 <h3>Things to look out for</h3>